Pastoral Care for Military Families: Ministry to Those Who Serve and Sacrifice

 Implications for Ministry and Credentialing

-The Abide University Retroactive Assessment Program recognizes the specialized pastoral care skills developed through years of faithful ministry to military families.
+The Abide University Retroactive Assessment Program recognizes the specialized pastoral care skills developed through years of faithful ministry to military families, validating competencies in trauma-informed care, deployment support, reintegration ministry, and partnership with military support systems.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.